codedfiles/glowing-broccoli/Gateways.md

 Interoperability between Bitcoin and Ethereum is realised through a tokenised ERC20 representation of BTC, known as **renBTC** (it is called zBTC on Testnet/Chaosnet for easy differentiation).
 When someone transfers BTC to RenVM it is considered locked, and RenVM will mint the respective amount of renBTC to the specified Ethereum address.
 Similarly, when someone burns renBTC, RenVM will release the respective amount of BTC by transferring it to the specified Bitcoin address.
 This is known as locking/releasing and minting/burning.

-This is implemented in a permissionless, trustless, and decentralised way by using the RZL sMPC algorithm to generate, operate, and rotate ECDSA private keys (see [Execution]()) in secret.
+This is implemented in a permissionless, trustless, and decentralised way by using the RZL sMPC algorithm to generate, operate, and rotate ECDSA private keys in secret.
 These ECDSA private keys are used to receive BTC, transfer BTC, and authorise the minting of renBTC.
 The RZL sMPC algorithm guarantees that the ECDSA private keys are never seen by anyone, and cannot be used without consensus from the network.
 This is why gateways are considered to be “secret contracts”.
 Unless someone can attack 1/3rd+ of the Darknodes, the safety and liveliness guarantees of RenVM cannot be broken.
-See [Execution]() for more information about RZL sMPC.
+See [Execution](https://github.com/renproject/ren/wiki/Execution) for more information about RZL sMPC.

 In this way, you can think of RenVM as a permissionless, trustless, and decentralised BTC custodian that maintains a fungible 1:1 backed ERC20 representation of BTC.​